-Chrysanthemum by Kevin Henkes Children's Book Review with Story Summary
+Chrysanthemum by Kevin Henkes, a Children's Book About Verbal Bullying

 Chrysanthemum Story Summary

 Chrysanthemum goes home each night to her caring and concerned parents, who tell her she is winsome and winning, and although Chrysanthemum is reassured that she is the center of her parents' universe, her parents' concern doesn't solve the problem.
 Finally, at school, Chrysanthemum meets a fabulous new music teacher whom all of the mouse children adore.
-Ms. Twinkle is a ray of sunshine, and when she produces a musical play, Chrysanthemum is chosen to be a daisy.
+Ms. Twinkle is a ray of sunshine, and is adored by all the children in the class.
+When she produces a musical play, Chrysanthemum is chosen to be a daisy.

 When Chrysanthemum confides in her teacher about the way the other children are teasing her, Mrs. Twinkle restores Chrysanthemum's confidence, and makes her the envy of all her peers.

 Chrysanthemum and Teasing at School: What Makes This Book an All-Star